USFWS/secas/our-goal.md

 ## Progress toward achieving the goal

 <div class="call-to-action">
-  <a href="../pdf/SECAS-goal-report-2024.pdf" target="_blank" title="Read the 2024 progress report">Read the 2024 progress report</a>
+  <a href="https://secassoutheast.org/pdf/SECAS-goal-report-2024.pdf" title="Read the 2024 progress report">Read the 2024 progress report</a>
 </div>
   <div class="call-to-action">
-    <a href="https://storymaps.arcgis.com/stories/857b5b1fbd884d199051f42335fd5aef" target="_blank" title="Explore the results in a story map">Explore the results in a story map</a>
+    <a href="https://storymaps.arcgis.com/stories/857b5b1fbd884d199051f42335fd5aef" title="Explore the results in a story map">Explore the results in a story map</a>
 </div>
 <br><br><br><br>

-<a href="../pdf/SECAS-goal-report-2024.pdf">The 2024 progress report, *Recent trends in Southeastern ecosystems*</a>, is based on the best available data from existing Southeast-wide monitoring programs since SECAS was established in 2011.
+The 2024 progress report, *Recent trends in Southeastern ecosystems*, is available in two formats: <a href="https://secassoutheast.org/pdf/SECAS-goal-report-2024.pdf">a static pdf report</a> and <a href="https://storymaps.arcgis.com/stories/857b5b1fbd884d199051f42335fd5aef">an interactive story map</a>.
+It is based on the best available data from existing Southeast-wide monitoring programs since SECAS was established in 2011.
 Here's a snapshot from the report showing whether each indicator is on track for a 1% or greater improvement every four years:

 <figure>
   <img src="./images/2024_indicatorconditionfigure_crop.png" alt="Indicator scores from the report"/>